stackbreak/ra-docs/README.md

 ## About

-This project is a simple static documentation generator from markdown articles.
-It uses React components and build dynamic SPA as output.
+This project is a simple static site generator from markdown files.
+It uses React components and generates the dynamic SPA as output.

-## Main Goal
+## Why

-It was experemental boilerplate for usage in our company inner projects.
-At the moment fork of this app is growing up and used in company.
+It was an experimental boilerplate for usage in inner projects of our company.
+At the moment fork of this app is growing up and used in production.

 ## Features